Skip to main content

 I run the day-to-day activity of House of Opportunity (FSCI UK) and work with the team in Southeast Europe.
 I also lead our annual Christmas Box Appeal.

-In a previous life I worked in agriculture and horticulture, along with a whole host of odd jobs.
+In a previous life I worked in agriculture and horticulture, along with a host of other jobs.

 rich.parsons@houseofopportunity.org